mpinaud/think-with-google/README.md

 ## Description

-This web page is an attempt to mimic the exact page layout as [Think With Google](https://www.thinkwithgoogle.com/) from 12/1/2017 as practice learning CSS style technics using responsive design practice.
+This web page is an attempt to mimic the exact page layout as [Think With Google](https://www.thinkwithgoogle.com/) from 12/1/2017 as a practice learning CSS style technics using responsive design.
 Materialize framework was also used.

 ## Setup/Installation Requirements